GuillaumeSalhaGalvan/modularity_aware_gae/README.md

-# modularity_aware_gae
+# Modularity-Aware Graph Autoencoders

-Source code from the article "Modularity-Aware Graph Autoencoders for Joint Community Detection and Link Prediction"
+[Soon] Source code from the article "Modularity-Aware Graph Autoencoders for Joint Community Detection and Link Prediction"